Pranshul-cloud/CredWise-Lending-Insights-Customer-Behavior-Analysis/README.md

 **1**  **Loan Portfolio Performance Analysis**
    Since 2015 showed the lowest interest rates (12.99%) and declining loan disbursements, the Company should focus on improving loan volume rather than depending on higher      margins.This can be donw by:
 -  Expanding Credit Outreach.
--  Introducing Introducing differentiated loan products(Education Loans , SME Loans).
+-  Introducing  differentiated loan products(Education Loans , SME Loans).
 -  Strengthening customer acquisition through partnerships and digital channels.

 **2** **Customer Behavior & Income Analytics**